Interviewed by Serenity Dieufaite

 Abigail Cloud:

 Winter Wheat started in 2001.
 It was actually my first year here as a grad student back then … The idea was to create a community-based writing event because there weren’t any around here.
 You know we have the ginormous AWP conference.
-We have other sort of regional conferences but there wasn’t any variety in like smaller festivals that were not gonna you know cost people a lot to go to.
-So the idea was to create something that had readings, that had sort of camaraderie among writers which is what Mid-American Review is all about.
-And then also to generate new work cuz a lot of conferences don’t involve creating new work at all.
+We have other sort of regional conferences but there wasn’t any variety in like smaller festivals that were not gonna cost people a lot to go to.
+So the idea was to create something that had readings, that had sort of camaraderie among writers, which is what Mid-American Review is all about.
+And then also to generate new work beacuse a lot of conferences don’t involve creating new work at all.
 Like that’s not something that exists at most conferences and festivals so that was really the focus from the start.
-And that’s why the name ultimately became Winter Wheat because we’re planting the seeds for future harvest essentially.
-And it speaks to our mid-western status and everything but in point of fact the alternate name was Wheat Stalk.
+And that’s why the name ultimately became Winter Wheat because we’re planting the seeds for future harvest, essentially.
+And it speaks to our Midwestern status and everything, but in point of fact the alternate name was Wheat Stalk.
 So like Woodstock.
-But ‘stalk’ like stalk of wheat and you know that’s, we’re very clever.
+But ‘stalk,’ like stalk of wheat, and you know that’s, we’re very clever.
 But it was mainly to create an event that the area was lacking and that didn’t really exist in the landscape anyway.

 Interviewer: